chiheb08/LLM_Ollama_vLLM/README.md

-# Ollama vs vLLM Benchmarking
+# Ollama Benchmarking

-This project provides a comprehensive benchmarking environment for comparing the performance of language models using Ollama and vLLM.
-It includes hardware monitoring and visualization tools to help you understand the performance characteristics of each framework.
+This project provides a comprehensive benchmarking environment for measuring the performance of language models using Ollama.
+It includes hardware monitoring and visualization tools to help you understand the performance characteristics of different models.

 ## 🚀 Features